 Trying to force a character to fit into this “stereotypical role” because it’s expected is not good writing.

 Easy, cheap, dirty.
-More words that are often connected to Slut.
+More words that are often connected to Slut (also referred to as Whore).
 But this word is used to describe a woman regarding sexual experience.

 Another stereotype that can feed into societies bad labelling system.
 Let’s try and avoid it.